 Eating in is the new dining out

 In most cities around the world, on-premise dining has taken a major hit.
 This hit has steered the increase of delivery orders, takeout and online ordering.
-And with 92% of restaurant traffic in April being off-premise, restaurants that want to stay relevant need to find a way to change the way they serve their customers.
+And with a majority of restaurant traffic in April being off-premise, restaurants that want to stay relevant need to find a way to change the way they serve their customers.

 While some restaurants proceeded to package and send out their dishes with minimal changes, others sought to embrace the shift, change their menus and get inventive with new offerings that would help replicate the experience of eating out.